WHILE YOU’RE IN TOWN…

 - Por Que No - Awesome street tacos and fun atmosphere.
 Get the housemade chips + guac and treat yourself to a horchata!
 Arrive on the early side though, as wait times can be tricky.

 - Wolf and Bear’s - Another excellent food truck on Mississippi Ave, this one has some of the best falafel wraps you’ve ever had.
 We also highly recommend the Sabich wrap, which comes with hummus, grilled eggplant, potato, mango amba, hard boiled egg, and pickles.
 It’s everything you ever wanted in a pita.

-When you attend a Klum House workshop, you’ll get to shop our collection in-person (at 15% off!) on the day of your workshop.
-It’s a great opportunity to stock up on additional kits, waxed canvas yardage, leather strips, tools—you name it.
+When you attend a Klum House workshop, you’ll get to shop our collection in-person (with an exclusive student discount) on the day of your workshop.
+It’s a great opportunity to stock up on additional kits, hardware, leather strips, tools—you name it.
 Additionally, there are some really great fabric and leather stores in town, if you’d like to venture out!

 - Bolt Fabrics - Bolt carries a lovely selection of fabric, notions, patterns, books, and supplies.
 They are located in NE Portland, a 15-min drive from Klum House.

 - Modern Domestic - Another great selection of independent sewing patterns, fabric, and tools, as well as Bernina sewing machines and equipment.
 They are located in NE Portland, an 8-minute drive from Klum House.

 - Pendleton Woolen Mill Store - This outlet receives fabric, home goods, and trims every week from one of the few remaining US fabric mills.
 They have top-quality wool in beautiful colorways.
 This one is a 20-minute drive south in Milwaukie, OR, but totally worth the trip if you’re into Pendleton wool.